nanodlp/docs/manual/code.md

   Pause the printer, requires resume from dashboard to continue.

 ### Synchronization
-NanoDLP does not have knowledge of how much time it would take to finish a movement on shield.
+NanoDLP when used with shield, could not detect how much time it would takes to finish a movement.
 There are a couple of ways to solve this problem.

 Checkout [Troubleshoot Issues]({{< ref "troubleshoot" >}}) for more delays on possible problems could be caused by wrong synchronization.